From static to adaptive: immune memory-based jailbreak detection for large language models: Method

 \subsection{Immune Detection}

-This stage performs preliminary safety detection by comparing the hidden states of input request against those of attack and benign states stored in the memory bank.
-Specifically, the process is inspired by antigen-antibody recognition in immunology.
-When a pathogen (jailbreak attack) enters the human body (target model), the innate immune system decomposes it and exposes antigens (hidden states).
-The immune system then matches these antigens against a repertoire of antibodies (attack/benign states) to identify the best match, triggering an immune response (jailbreak detection).

-To facilitate this process, MAAG maintains a hidden states memory bank that stores and manages hidden states of previously identified attack and benign hidden states.
-Prior works\cite{} have demonstrated that the internal presentations of prompts encode rich semantic information, including safety-related topics\cite{}.
-In this work, we directly extract hidden states from the LLM to represent safety features.
-Upon encountering a query $x$, the hidden state of $x$ from the model be extracted to represent the safety features.
-At each layer $l$ of the LLM, the state at the last token can be denoted as $h_l$.
-The hidden sates of $x$ at layer $l$ can be denoted as $h_l(x)$.
-Attack and benign states stored in the memory bank are retrieved for similarity matching against query $x$.
+Inspired by antigen-antibody recognition\cite{immune_memory}, the jailbreak attacks are treated as pathogens and their hidden states as antigens.
+These antigens are matched against a repertoire of benign or attack patterns to trigger detection.
+To facilitate this process, the system maintains a long-term memory bank that stores activations of identified attack and benign prompts as known memory.
+Relevant attack and benign activations are retrieved for similarity matching against query $x$.
 Since the memory bank may contain numerous safety states, processing all states would incur substantial computational overhead.
-Therefore, the top-k sampling are used to retrieve states from both categories for subsequent computation, which can be formulated as
+Therefore, the \textit{top-k} sampling are used to retrieve states from both categories for subsequent computation, which can be formulated as

-where $\mathcal{S}$ denotes the cosine similarity function for computing similarity between the query state $h_l(x)$ and memory bank states, $\mathcal{M}^a$ and $\mathcal{M}^b$ denote the memory banks storing attack and benign states respectively, and $\text{Top-K}(\cdot)$ denotes the top-k retrieval operation.
-Given the diversity of jailbreak attack types, different layers of an LLM encode distinct semantic information that captures varying aspects of attack characteristics.
-To identify the layer where jailbreak and benign requests are most separable, the layer-wise discriminative analysis are performed to locate the layer exhibiting the maximum representational separation between stored jailbreak and benign states.
+where $s$ denotes the cosine similarity function for computing similarity between the query state $h_l(x)$ and memory bank states, $\mathcal{M}^a$ and $\mathcal{M}^b$ denote the memory banks storing attack and benign states respectively, and $\operatorname{TopK}(\cdot)$ denotes the \textit{top-k} retrieval operation.
+Given the diversity of jailbreak attacks, different layers of an LLM encode distinct semantic information reflecting various safety features\cite{not-all-layer}.
+To identify the critical safety layer, a layer-wise discriminative operation is conducted to locate the safety layer.
 The process of finding the critical layers can be formulated as

-where the $h_l(x_i^a)$ and $h_l(x_i^b)$ is the hidden states of jailbreak attack and benign prompts, the $cos(\cdot)$ means the cosine similarity calculation and the $l_t$ is the critical layer for safety detection.
-Once the critical layer is identified, to capture the primary characteristics of attack and benign states, the average of the top-k most similar attack and benign states are calculated to the request state $h_l(x)$.
-The formulation is
+where the $h_l(x_i^a)$ and $h_l(x_i^b)$ is the hidden states of jailbreak attack and benign prompts from $X_A$ and $X_B$, the $l_t$ is the critical layer for safety detection.